oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 `urn:oasis:names:tc:xacml:3.0:function:xpath-node-match`

 : This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
 This function SHALL evaluate to `True` if one of the following two conditions is satisfied: (1) Any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument; (2) any node below any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument.
 Two nodes are considered equal if they have the same identity.
 If the `<Content>` element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of `False`.

-> NOTE: The first condition is equivalent to `xpath-node-equal`, and guarantees that `xpath-node-equal` is a special case of `xpath-node-match`.
+Note: The first condition is equivalent to `xpath-node-equal`, and guarantees that `xpath-node-equal` is a special case of `xpath-node-match`.

 ### E.3.16 Other functions